Shaan-Duggal/GreenQuest-Final/README.md

 # 🌱 Green Quest App 🟩🕵️‍♂️📲

-Green Quest is a mobile app that is designed to encourage and enable users to be more sustainable by keeping track of users' environmental impacts through their daily activity and giving people steps towards becoming sustainable. 🌱 This app motivated users to reduce their footprint in the world. 🌍 #GoGreen 💚
+Green Quest is a mobile app designed to encourage and enable users to be more sustainable by keeping track of users' environmental impacts through their daily activity and giving people steps towards becoming sustainable. 🌱 This app motivated users to reduce their footprint in the world. 🌍 #GoGreen 💚

 ## 🚀 Features